The Standard Deviation is a statistical measure, that is used to identify the amount that a set of values differ (or

 This is shown by the example in cell B3, in which cells A1 - A4 and the values 1 and 0 give the same result as the standard deviation calculation for cells A1 - A6.

-Further information and examples of the Excel Stdevpa function are provided on the Microsoft Office website.
+For further information and examples of the Excel Stdevpa function, see the Microsoft Office website.